Basilicas in the Catholic Church: Major and papal basilicas

 Nominally, the respective patriarchs could avail of accommodation attached to the basilicas should they have business in Rome.Dictionnaire de droit canonique, vol. 2, s.v. "basilique," p.
 242 (1937).
 These assignments, however, are now purely historical.
 In some cases, more than one patriarch holds the title for the same patriarchate.
 For example, each of the Catholic patriarchs of the Melkite, Maronite and Syrian rites holds the title of "Patriarch of Antioch".

+All five papal basilicas belong also to the category Seven Pilgrim Churches of Rome.

 Gallery of major basilicas

 Minor basilicas

+The regulations governing minor basilicas was determined by the Sacred Congregation of Rites in the decree "Domus Dei" of 6 June 1968.
+Pope John Paul II revised and refined these regulations in the light of experience and new liturgical requirements, approved and published by the Congregation of the Divine Cult and Discipline of the Sacraments in the decree "Domus Dei" of 9 November 1989.
+The petition of the bishop of the diocese is now required, as well as the "nihil obstat" [Nothing stands in the way] of the diocese's National Conference of Bishops.
+A statement of the origin and history of the church in question, and its current religious status, is required, along with photographs of the edifice.
+A detailed questionnaire must be completed and submitted.

 The privileges attached to the status of minor basilica, which is conferred by papal brief, include a certain precedence before other churches, the right of the conopaeum (a baldachin resembling an umbrella; also called umbraculum, ombrellino, papilio, sinicchio, etc.) and the bell (tintinnabulum), which are carried side by side in procession at the head of the clergy on state occasions, and the cappa magna which is worn by the canons or secular members of the collegiate chapter when assisting at the Divine Office.
 In the case of major basilicas these umbraculae are made of cloth of gold and red velvet, while those of minor basilicas are made of yellow and red silk – the colors traditionally associated with both the Papal See and the city of Rome.

 Regarding minor basilicas the terms "papal minor basilica", "pontifical minor basilica" and "patriarchal minor basilica" are also in use.